DustinRobertHofer/pressureWashingRobot/README.md

   - Visualization settings
 - **Motion Control System**: Precise control of robot movement and cleaning mechanisms
 - **Simulation Environment**: Complete Webots simulation for testing and visualization
+- **UserInterface**: User interface integrated with WebSockets to allow for wireless control of robot

 ## Requirements